khalilrez/angular-amen/README.md

 - Username: `user[1,2,3,4,5,6,7,8,9,10]`
 - Password: `123456`

-## Contributing

-We welcome contributions from the community.
-If you'd like to contribute to the project, please follow our [contribution guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments

-- Special thanks to the Angular community for their support and contributions.

 ## Contact

 If you have any questions or issues, please feel free to contact me at khalilrezgui0@gmail.com.